 I’ll certainly give this deck a go in the Magic Online tournament practice queues.
 It was so cheap to build outside of the Triomes on Magic Online.
 I hardly expect it to win many games, but I will certainly share my results in these pages when I get the chance to run it.
 This was a really fun deck-building experience that forced me into having to build this exact strategy, perhaps the only real Domain-only strategy that works with the cards we have in Modern!

-What Domain support would you like to see added to Magic the Gathering?
+What Domain deck support would you like to see added to Magic the Gathering?